Lesson 17 – The Voyageurs

-While walking through the streets of St. Paul in 1851, traveler Frank Blackwell Mayer observed a race of people who were distinct in their manner, appearance, and attitude as the Americans.
-He describes them as having “the vivacity, merry jest and laugh and expressive attitude and gesture of old France,” while being “generally of smaller size than the Americans and of light active figure.”
-These were the French-Canadian voyageurs and they, along with their descendants, populated much of St. Paul and Minnesota.
-They also played an active role in the Treaty of the Traverse des Sioux in 1851.
-The presence of the voyageur was inescapable for observer Frank Blackwell Mayer who noted that French could be heard spoken as much as English.
+While walking through the streets of St. Paul in 1851, traveler Frank Blackwell Mayer observed a race of people who were distinct in their manner, appearance, and attitude from the Americans.
+He described them as having “the vivacity, merry jest and laugh and expressive attitude and gesture of old France,” while being “generally of smaller size than the Americans and of light active figure.”
+The people he observed were the French-Canadian voyageurs and they, along with their descendants, populated much of St. Paul and Minnesota.
+They also played an active role in the Treaty of Traverse des Sioux in 1851.
+The presence of the voyageur was unignorable for Mayer who noted that French could be heard spoken as much as English.

 Excerpt from Ceding Contempt